 Natasha Lyonne is surely going to return as coder Nadia Vulvokov in the new season.
-She celebrated the news about season two on June 11 with a pair of suitably wacky Twitter videos (both featuring Harry Nilsson’s ‘Gotta Get Up’, of course), which you can see below.
+She celebrated the news about season two with a pair of suitably wacky Twitter videos (both featuring Harry Nilsson’s ‘Gotta Get Up’, of course), which you can see below.

 — natasha lyonne (@nlyonne) June 11, 2019